 Report on Other Legal and Regulatory Requirements

-1. As required by the IRDA Financial Statements Regulations, we have issued a separate certificate dated April 26, 2024 certifying the matters specified in paragraphs 3 and 4 of Schedule C to the IRDA Financial Statements Regulations.
+1. As required by the IRDAI Statements AFI Regulations, we have issued a separate certificate dated April 24, 2025 certifying the matters specified in paragraphs 3 and 4 of Schedule II, Part III to the IRDAI AFI Regulations.

 2. As required under section 143(5) of the Act, based on our audit as aforesaid, we enclose herewith as per Annexure I, a report on the directions including additional directions issued by the Comptroller and Auditor-General of India ('C& AG') action taken thereon and its impact on the accounts and financial statements of the company.

-3. As required under the IRDA Financial Statements Regulations, read with section 143(3) of the Act, we report that:
+3. As required under the IRDAI AFI Regulations, read with section 143(3) of the Act, we report that:

-(a) We have sought and obtained all the information and explanations, which to the best of our knowledge and belief were necessary for the purpose of our audit;
+(a) We have obtained all the information and explanations, which to the best of our knowledge and belief were necessary for the purpose of our audit and found the same to be satisfactory;

 (d) The Balance Sheet, the Revenue Account, the Profit and Loss Account and the Receipts and Payments Account dealt with by this Report are in agreement with the books of account;

-(f) In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements comply with the Accounting Standards specified under section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 further amended by Companies (Accounting Standards) Amendment Rules, 2016, to the extent not inconsistent with the accounting principles prescribed in the IRDA Financial Statements Regulations and orders/ directions/circulars issued by IRDAI in this regard;
+(f) In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements comply with the Accounting Standards specified under section 133 of the Act, as amended, to the extent not inconsistent with the accounting principles prescribed in the IRDAI AFI Regulations and orders/ directions/circulars issued by IRDAI in this regard;

 (g) In our opinion and to the best of our information and according to the explanations given to us, investments have been valued in accordance with the provisions of the Insurance Act, the Regulations and orders / directions issued by IRDAI in this regard;

-(h) In our opinion and to the best of our information and according to the explanations given to us, the accounting policies selected by the Company are appropriate and are in compliance with the Accounting Standards specified under Section 133 of the Act to the extent not inconsistent with the accounting principles prescribed in the IRDA Financial Statements Regulations and orders/ directions/circulars issued by IRDAI in this regard;
+(h) In our opinion and to the best of our information and according to the explanations given to us, the accounting policies selected by the Company are appropriate and are in compliance with the Accounting Standards specified under Section 133 of the Act to the extent not inconsistent with the accounting principles prescribed in the IRDAI AFI Regulations and orders/ directions/circulars issued by IRDAI in this regard;

 (l) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:

-i) The Company has disclosed the impact of pending litigations on its financial position in its standalone financial statements- Refer Note 1 & 2 of Part C of Schedule16;
+(i) The Company has disclosed the impact of pending litigations on its financial position in its financial statements- Refer Note 1 & 2 of Part C of Schedule 16;

-iii) There are no amounts which are required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2024;
+(iii) There are no amounts which are required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2025;

 that, to the best of its knowledge and belief, the Company have not advanced or loaned or invested from any kind of funds to or in any other person(s) or entity(ies), including foreign entities (“Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (“Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;.